Commercial property market takes ‘severe’ hit from Covid-19

 The industrial and logistics sector, however, continues to buck the trend, with strong levels of activity recorded over recent months.
 CBRE said this had been boosted somewhat by Brexit planning but, to a greater degree, by increased ecommerce activity.

-The report also noted that development land spend in the first nine months of 2020 totalled less than €185 million compared to approximately €767 million in the same period last year.
+The report also noted that development land spend in the first nine months of 2020 totalled less than €185 million compared with about €767 million in the same period last year.